Paediatric & Early Years First Aid Ofsted Compliant (2-Day)

 Certification and Validity

-On successful completion, learners receive an accredited full Paediatric First Aid certificate valid for 3 years, delivered through Worksafe or FAIB.
+On completion, learners receive an accredited full Paediatric First Aid certificate valid for 3 years, delivered through Worksafe or FAIB.
 Nuco is available on request.

 We deliver in-house training at your workplace or chosen venue across Manchester, Greater Manchester, and the wider North West.
 We also deliver nationally across England, including North England, South England, London, and Surrey.